HLinoF/HLinoF/README.md

 DevOps Engineering
 ~~~

-I'm currently focused on **learning the fundamentals, building projects and practicing automation**.

 ---

 ## 🎯 Goal

 ### ⚙️ Become a DevOps Engineer

-For now:

 **Learning → Building → Automating → Improving**